grender007/Modular-Biomedical-Sensor-Board-for-Education/Housing Models/Charging Station/README.md

-This is a description of Charging Station
+The Charging Station is the holding structure for the modules when not in use and charging